-By default, LISTSERV Maestro passwords do not require any special characters.
-To force users to use more complex passwords, you can enable the "Password Complexity" option.
-With this option enabled, LISTSERV Maestro only accepts passwords that contain at least one digit, one upper-case letter, one lower-case letter, and one special character that does not fall into the three other categories.
+A fresh LISTSERV Maestro installation has the "Password Complexity" option enabled.
+With this option enabled, LISTSERV Maestro only accepts passwords that contain at least one digit, one uppercase letter, one lower-case letter, and one special character that does not fall into the three other categories.

-You can enable this option as the administrator in the Administration Hub (HUB): Select "Global Settings" \rightarrow "Security Options" from the menu.
+You can set this option as the administrator in the Administration Hub (HUB): Go to Main Menu \rightarrow Security Options.

 Note: This setting applies only to LISTSERV Maestro accounts and administrators.
 It does not apply to subscriber accounts.
-For the subscriber accounts, passwords never require any special characters.
+For the subscriber accounts, no complexity rules are enforced.

-1.3 Password Expiration
+1.3 Automatic Password Expiration

-By default, LISTSERV Maestro passwords never expire, i.e. once set, a user can login with this same password forever.
+In a fresh LISTSERV Maestro installation, passwords never expire, i.e. once set, a user can login with this same password forever.